Short answer: yes, SEO still works. Longer answer: it's not enough anymore.

 Further Reading

-- How Does ChatGPT Conduct Local Searches? — Search Engine Land's analysis of ChatGPT's local search mechanics
+- How Does ChatGPT Conduct Local Searches?.
+Search Engine Land's analysis of ChatGPT's local search mechanics

-- 31 Local SEO Statistics for 2025 — BrightLocal's comprehensive local search data
+- 31 Local SEO Statistics for 2025.
+BrightLocal's comprehensive local search data

-Dylan Allen is the CEO of Cheers, the GEO platform for local service businesses.
+Dylan Allen-Arnegård is the CEO of Cheers, the local search platform for service businesses.